kshep425/portfolio-kds/README.md

 ## Usage
 Keisha Shepherd's portfolio is available to potential employers and clients to:
-1. Learn more about her
+1. Learn more about her programming skills, life, and travels.
 1. Find Contact Information
 1. Follow Links to Projects and Repositories